HSV-AI/spaceapps2022/README.md

 3. Somewhere, we'll have to make a video to present - not sure how to go about that except for doing something cheap or stupid on my phone.

+### TODO
+- upgrade to cross encoder after sematic search has narrowed it down for better results